typed-ember/ember-cli-typescript/rfcs/1158-type-stability.md

     -   if it was previously `string | number` but now is `string`, some of the user's existing *writes* to the property will now be wrong ([playground][writes-to-property]).
 Note that this includes making a previously-optional property required.

-        Note that at present, TypeScript cannot actually catch this error.
-[This playground][writes-to-property] demonstrates that there is a runtime error but no *type* error.
+        Note that at present, TypeScript cannot actually catch all variants of this error.
+[This playground][writes-to-property] demonstrates that there is a runtime error but no *type* error in one scenario.
 TypeScript's type system understands these types in terms of *assignability*, rather than local *mutability*.
-However, addon authors should treat the change as breaking whether TypeScript can currently identify it or not!
+However, addon authors should test for the catchable variant of this condition.

 -   a property is removed from the type entirely, since some of the user's existing uses of the type will break, even if the property was optional ([optional][optional-removed], [required][required-removed])